r-pufky/docs/networking/ubiquiti/example-vlan-network/edgerouter-vlan.md

     - [x] Create new admin user
         * Username: {USER}
         * Password: {PW}
-* Apply and reboot router
+* Apply and reboot router.

 > :thought_balloon:
 > The reason to use the SFP connection for Internet is to make it physically